 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-When reconstituted according to manufacturer's instructions, each single-use vial containing sterile powder for concentrate for infusion solution is designed to give 20 mg/mL of trastuzumab emtansine.
+Each vial of sterile powder for concentrate for infusion contains 100 mg of trastuzumab emtansine.
 Non-medicinal ingredients: polysorbate 20, sodium hydroxide, succinic acid, and sucrose.

 How should I use this medication?

 The recommended adult dose of trastuzumab emtansine varies according to body size.
 It is generally calculated as 3.6 mg per kilogram of body weight.
 Depending on how well this medication is tolerated, your doctor may reduce the dose to reduce the severity of side effects.